Andrew has been writing for decades, publishing articles online and in print. His many interests include literature, the arts, and nature.

 An Excerpt From Joyce's A Portrait of the Artist as a Young Man:

 Her heart simple and wilful as a bird's heart?
 Towards dawn he awoke. what sweet music !
 His soul was all dewy wet.
 Over his limbs in sleep pale cool waves of light had passed.
 He lay still, as if his soul lay amid cool waters, conscious of faint sweet music.
 His mind was waking slowly to a tremulous morning knowledge, a morning inspiration.
 A spirit filled him, pure as the purest water, sweet as dew, moving as music.
 But how faintly it was inbreathed, how passionlessly, as if the seraphim themselves were breathing upon him !
 His soul was waking slowly, fearing to awake wholly.
 It was that windless hour of dawn when madness wakes and strange plants open to the light and the moth flies forth silently.
 An enchantment of the heart!
 The night had been enchanted.
 In a dream or vision he had known the ecstasy of seraphic life.
 Was it an instant of enchant- ment only or long hours and years and ages ?

-Narrative Becomes More Extreme
+In Joyce's Ulysses, the Narrative Becomes More Extreme

-In Ulysses, James Joyce takes the idea of consciousness as a stream and runs with it!
+In Ulysses, Joyce takes the idea of consciousness as a stream and runs with it!
 His narrative becomes increasingly manic and ends with large, dense paragraphs of unpunctuated thoughts from the mind of Molly Bloom, wife of Leopold, the lead character.